LuanJining/shutong/README.md

 WORKFLOW_SERVER_PORT=8090 WORKFLOW_DATABASE_DSN="postgres://kb:kb@127.0.0.1:5432/kb_platform?sslmode=disable" go run ./cmd/workflow
 ```

 Both services require an `Authorization` header (placeholder check only) for protected endpoints.
 When `*_DATABASE_DSN` is omitted the services fall back to in-memory repositories (volatile).
+IAM user records now use `phone` as the primary identifier (unique) instead of email.

 To prepare PostgreSQL tables run the bootstrap migration once: